Tailscale Tunnel Setup Guide

 # Run Tailscale diagnostics

-./uis tailscale verify
+./uis network verify tailscale

 # Test individual service URLs